iluvjava/Maths/Notebook 2.0 markdown/AMATH 516 Numerical Optimizations/Background/Linear Algebra Basics for Optimization.md

 ---
 ### **Norms**

-Make sure to read [Norm](../../AMATH%20584%20Numerical%20Linear%20Algebra/Matrix%20Theory/Norm.md), which contains a lot of examples.
+Make sure to read [Norm, for Beginners](../../AMATH%20584%20Numerical%20Linear%20Algebra/Matrix%20Theory/Norm,%20for%20Beginners.md), which contains a lot of examples.

 Norm maps from vector space to $R$.